rometools/rome-docs/docs/rome/technical-docs/date-mapping.md

 element available on `SyndFeed` and `SyndEntry`.
 In addition, it is possible to use the Syndication module.

-The mapping of the date elements from the different feed formats to `SyndFeed` is as follows.
+The mapping of the date elements from different feed formats to `SyndFeed` is as follows.

-## For RSS 0.90
+## RSS 0.90

 RSS 0.90 does not define date elements.

 There is no mapping to `SyndFeed` and `SyndEntry` date properties.

-## For RSS 0.91, 0.92
+## RSS 0.91 and 0.92

 RSS 0.91 and 0.92 define `pubDate` and `lastBuildDate` at feed level.

 The feed `pubDate` element is mapped to the `SyndFeed` `publishedDate` property.
 The `lastBuildDate` element is lost.

-## For RSS 0.93, 0.94 and 2.0
+## RSS 0.93, 0.94 and 2.0

 RSS 0.93, 0.94 and 2.0 define `pubDate` and `lastBuildDate` at feed level.
 They also define `pubDate` and `expirationDate` at item level.